PHJArea217/miscutils/nginx-stream-nat64/README.txt

 socat TCP-LISTEN:65534,bind=64:ff9b::ffff:fffe,fork,reuseaddr TCP:255.255.255.254:65534
 socat TCP-LISTEN:65535,bind=64:ff9b::ffff:fffe,fork,reuseaddr TCP:255.255.255.254:65535

-Except that we generate the TCP destination dynamically and don't have say, 280 trillion instances of socat.
+Except that we generate the TCP destination dynamically with some string and regex operations and don't have say, 280 trillion instances of socat.